jso123450/APCS-Z-Homework-Spring/08-lists2/README.md

 <br>

-The LList sum uses a loop within a loop (the loop used in LLsum() from TimeTest.java & the loop in get(int i) from LList.java)
+The LList sum uses a loop within a loop (the loop used in LLsum() from TimeTest.java uses get(int i) from LList.java, which also uses a loop)

 <br>